ILikeFood971/ForF/README.md

     - Customize amount of lives
         - Configure starting amounts as well as commands to change any player's lives
     - Allow players who run out to spectate in a configurable gamemode after they run out
+    - Rewards for the first kill
+        - The first player to get a kill earns a mending book
 - Restrictions
     - No villager trading
     - No golden apple recipes